Using Bitcoin At Online Gambling Sites

 Bitcoins are sent through the blockchain through Bitcoin addresses.
 A Bitcoin address is an identifier that consists of 26-35 alphanumeric characters and represents a possible destination for bitcoin payment.
 Bitcoin addresses can be generated automatically through exchanges and online wallets.
 It’s as simple as the pressing the “new address” button and within seconds a new Bitcoin address will appear.

 Sending bitcoins to Bitcoin addresses makes it possible to transfer payment for a service, send money to a friend, or deposit at an online sportsbook.
 Now, let’s take another look at our wallet at Blockchain.info and send over some bitcoins that we recently bought at Coinbase.
-Click on the “Transactions” tab on the menu located on the menu and you should see this screen:
+Click on the “Transactions” tab on the menu and you should see this screen:

 Once the bitcoins are sent you will see a confirmation screen: